ahmetfurkankavraz/Computer-Organization/README.md

 This repository created by using the Assignments of Computer Organization Course, ITU.

 The Assignments done with [@serrabozkurt](https://github.com/serrabozkurt) and [@gklpvi](https://github.com/gklpvi) as a team.

+.circ files are run by using Logisim program.